Industry Standards

 - Make arrests when probable cause exists

-- Complete detailed incident reports
+- Complete detailed incident reports (often tracked by badge number)

 - Testify in court proceedings